mbitirini/CodeHub-Project/README.md

 ### Add new course page

-The add new course page must contain:
+The add new course page contains:

 1. a form with the appropriate course fields
 2. a submit button that posts the data correctly